Tips for Choosing a Car for a Teen Driver

 Finally being able to drive is likely a thrill for your teenager.
 In contrast, watching your son or daughter take to the roads for the first time is more likely to be nerve-racking for you.
 So, when the time comes to help your teen choose a car, you will likely have safety as your primary concern.

 Your teen will likely want the flashy sports car or the tough-looking truck with those awesome and imposing truck seats.
 But the following considerations should be higher on your list of desirable car traits.

 Load Up on the Safety Features

 Since safety for your teen is your paramount concern, look at the safety features any potential car offers.
 You can start by looking at the model’s car safety rating.
 Both the National Highway Traffic Safety Administration and the Insurance Institute for Highway Safety offer highly regarded safety rating systems.

 A specific safety feature you want is a plethora of airbags.
 In addition to the driver and passenger airbags, you also want side-impact and side curtain airbags.
 ‘Additionally, as an aid to preventing accidents in the first place, electronic stability control is ideal because it will help your teen maintain control on slippery roads.
-Blind-spot monitoring is also useful for preventing accidents.
+Blind-spot monitoring is also useful for preventing accidents since this was one of the main causes of car accidents as per the road patrol accident reports.

 Some features that are useful but not as essential are backup cameras and parking sensors.
 Parking can be difficult, so you can avoid some fender benders with these safety features.
 You can also consider features such as automatic emergency braking, forward collision warning, and lane departure warning.

 Look at Good-Sized Cars